 [Outline] To understand disease mechanisms and develop new therapies of persistent viral infection, we focus on recently published papers in related areas including clinical science, immunology, microbiology, and molecular biology in the seminar.
 The seminar is mainly in English and all the students and stuffs in the laboratory study the paper with active discuss.
+Every other Wednesday (12:30-14:30)

-Seminars including journal club and progress report on every Monday and Wednesday (12:30-14:30).
+Seminars including journal club and progress report on every Monday (12:30-14:30).

 [Outline] We handle human materials that are infected with human retroviruses or other viruses.
 The students will be trained for handling biohazadous materials.
 Some of the students need skill to handle experimental animals (mice and rats).
 Other techniques required in our research area include cell and tissue culture, flow cytometry, PCR, immunoblotting, etc. The students will be trained for these skills.
+First Monday (15:010-17:00)